bbatton/UEP_BattlEye_Extended_Controller_Installer/README.md

 ============================================================
 This an installer specifically made to allow for easy and proper installation of BEC into Epoch Servers on any map.
 This installer is officially no longer supported as BEC the software it installs is no longer in a working state with no change in the near future.

+The addition of the source code has been provided by this project to allow the community to update it as BEC developes.
+The source has some features based on future project goals that have methods but are not called until future development is complete.

 # Table of Contents:
 * [Features](https://github.com/bbatton/UEP_BattlEye_Extended_Controller_Installer#features)
 * [Installer Instructions](https://github.com/bbatton/UEP_BattlEye_Extended_Controller_Installer#installer-instructions)